mehulagg/gitlab/doc/user/project/integrations/mattermost.md

 Navigate to the [Integrations page](overview.md#accessing-integrations) and select the **Mattermost notifications** service.
-Select the GitLab events that you want to generate notifications.
+Select the GitLab events you want to generate notifications for.

 For each event you select, input the Mattermost channel you want to receive the notification.
-You do not need to add the hash sign `#`.
+You do not need to add the hash sign (`#`).

 Then fill in the integration configuration: